Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-mixed-1/README.md

 B - Create the network and connections simultaneously using `syntropynac` (Syntropy Network As Code) command line utility, where the network is defined in a YAML file

-Included are instructions for both
+Both options are presented below.

 # Option A - Create network and connections using CLI